Hepatic Artery Infusion (HAI) Pump Chemotherapy

 For many who are not yet candidates for surgery to remove liver tumors, HAI can help control or even shrink tumors so they can have surgery.

 The potential complications of surgery to place the pump vary depending on what other procedures, such as a resection to remove the liver tumors, you may have at the time of pump placement.
-Having HAI surgery performed by an experienced cancer surgeon, like those at UChicago Medicine, can reduce these risks.
+Having HAI surgery performed by an experienced cancer surgeon, like our team at UChicago Medicine, can reduce these risks.

 Although complications associated with HAI pump are uncommon, they may include: